Predoctoral Research Fellowship

 Ezgi Ecem Yilmaz

-Born and raised in Türkiye, Ezgi Ecem holds a B.S. in Applied Economics and Management from Cornell University.
+Born and raised in Türkiye, Ezgi Ecem holds a Bachelor of Science in Applied Economics and Management from Cornell University.
 Previously, she worked as a research intern at RTI International and as a consultant at MSI International.
 Her coursework and interests include political economy, rural development, international law, and gender equality with a passion for improving the welfare of socio-economically and historically disadvantaged groups for promoting social justice and peace.